 Delila Khaled, Executive Vice President

-Ms. Khaled, a founding member of DIG, brings 15 years of international development experience.
-Her broad range of expertise includes microfinance, investment promotion, community development, employment generation, and infrastructure improvement.
-She has managed programs funded by the United States Agency for International Development (USAID), the World Bank, the United Nations Children's Fund, the Asian Development Bank, and private sector organizations worldwide.
+A founding member of DIG, Ms. Khaled brings more than 20 years of experience in international development.
+Her broad expertise includes development finance, inclusive governance, water and sanitation service delivery, citizen participation, and gender analysis.
+She has designed and managed programs funded by the U.S. Agency for International Development (USAID), Bill & Melinda Gates Foundation, World Bank, United Nations Children's Fund, Asian Development Bank, as well as numerous private sector organizations worldwide.
 As DIG's Executive Vice President, Ms. Khaled oversees the firm's project management and business development functions.

 Ruby AlSalem, Director of Global Microfinance Services